ThaiNangTaniPolitics/thainangtani-politics-observatory-42/analysis/0041-section-112-in-the-consolidation-phase-2024-2026.md

 ## 13. Complaint‑Driven Activation: The Role of Teerayut Suwankesorn in the Enforcement Sequence

 A central feature of the 2024–2026 consolidation phase was the activation of institutional processes through private complaints.
 Among the individuals who made use of this mechanism, lawyer **Teerayut Suwankesorn** played a particularly significant procedural role.
 His petitions did not determine outcomes, but they served as the initial triggers that brought multiple oversight bodies into motion.
+Teerayut is publicly known as legal counsel to the former activist monk **Suwit Thongprasert** (formerly known as Phra Buddha Isara), a prominent figure in the 2013–2014 PDRC movement — a biographical detail that situates his procedural interventions within a broader ideological alignment.

 ### *13.1 Procedural Initiation under Section 49*